-Are swaddling blankets supposed to be round? he wondered, staring down at the swaddling station.
+Are swaddling blankets supposed to be round?
+Jim wondered, staring down at the swaddling station.

 Jim was a good Father—a new Father—but a good one.
-He let out a sigh and carefully set the baby down.
-As he stood there, wondering what came next, a freckled teenager in latex gloves reluctantly shit-heeled over and with one hand, scooped the baby up.
+He let out a long, slow sigh and carefully set the baby down.
+As he stood there wondering what came next, a freckled teenager in latex gloves reluctantly shit-heeled over and with one hand, scooped the baby up.
 Jim froze, bewildered.
-The teenager mumbled something.
+The teenager mumbled something incoherent.

 “Excuse me?”
 Jim said.